mtolly/onyx/songs/dream-theater/the-dark-eternal-night/README.md

     * This version has a complete recorded ending with no fade-out.

+  * `album` (Systematic Chaos)

+    * The audio expression for this is not actually the album track; it uses audio from MP's DVD, but with no separated instruments.
+This is due to the extended ending heard on the DVD.

 Notes:

   * Drums confidence: *high*.
 Written to Portnoy's recording session DVD.